-The program offers a synthesis of traditional and contemporary course content in Communication, Media, Literature, Linguistics, and Writing.
+The program offers a synthesis of traditional and contemporary course content in Communication, Media, Literature, Linguistics and Writing.
 We emphasize a creative and analytical approach to learning, where the classic becomes relevant and texts meet technology.
-Classes are small and led by our highly qualified faculty.
+Classes are small and our faculty is highly qualified.

-Why study English & Communication at ACT?
+Why study English and Communication at ACT?

-Gain vital knowledge in the subject areas of media, communication, and culture, while living in a new culture.
+Gain vital knowledge in the subject areas of media, communication and culture while living in a new culture.